 “I usually leave the house to unwind but now even when I’m off the clock I can’t go out,” she said.
 “Sometimes I just need someone to watch her for like 2 hours so I can take a nap or go to the store without the risk of exposing her to the virus even more.”

-Though it can feel as if life while quarantined may never end, provide a new mom you know with hope by offering a “to be determined” babysitting date.
+Though it can feel as if the pandemic may never end, provide a new mom you know with hope by offering a “to be determined” babysitting date.
 Schedule it as far out as you feel comfortable or leave the date open with your commitment secured.
-Everyone may be anxious to safely leave the house again but those new to motherhood will definitely appreciate a promised opportunity for me time.

 Can you think of any other ways that you can lend a socially distant hand?